 This discussion and analysis of the financial performance of the Minnesota Higher Education Facilities Authority (the "Authority") is supplementary information required by the GASB.
-It introduces the basic financial statements and provides an analytical overview of the Authority's financial activities for the fiscal year ended June 30, 2012.
+It introduces the basic financial statements and provides an analytical overview of the Authority's financial activities for the year ended June 30, 2013.

 The Authority was created by the State Legislature in 1971 (Minnesota Statutes Sections 136A.25 through 136A.42) to assist Minnesota institutions of higher education in capital financing needs.
 The Authority consists of eight members appointed by the Governor.
-A representative of the Minnesota Office of Higher Education is an ex-officio member and the President of the Minnesota Private College Council, is a non-voting, ex-officio member.
-The Authority has two full-time staff and the third staff position is vacant at this time.
+A representative of the Minnesota Office of Higher Education is an ex-officio member and the President of the Minnesota Private College Council is a non-voting, ex-officio member.
+The Authority has two full-time staff.
+A third staff position is authorized but remains vacant.
 In keeping with internal control procedures and policies, the staff segregates duties as much as possible to protect the financial integrity of all activities.
 Procedures and policies have been developed and documented to safeguard the Authority's assets.

 The Authority is authorized to issue revenue bonds whose aggregate outstanding principal amount at any time cannot exceed a statutory limit of \$ 1.3 billion.
-The Authority has had 190 issues (including refunded and retired issues) totaling approximately \$ 1.96 billion of which \$ 966,219,238 is outstanding as of June 30, 2012.
+The Authority has had 196 issues (including refunded and retired issues) totaling over \$ 2.06 billion of which \$ 927,560,991 is outstanding as of June 30, 2013.
 Bonds issued by the Authority are payable only from the loan repayments, rentals and other revenues and moneys pledged for their payment.
 The bonds of the Authority do not represent or constitute a debt or pledge of the faith or credit or moral obligation of the State of Minnesota.
 The operations of the Authority are financed from fees paid by the participating institutions and investment income.
 It has no taxing power.
 Bond issuance costs are paid by the participating institution.

 Educational institutions eligible for assistance by the Authority are generally private nonprofit educational institutions authorized to provide a program of education beyond the high school level.
-Public community and technical colleges in the state are also eligible for assistance, but only in financing of childcare and parking facilities.
-In addition, pursuant to special legislation, the Authority has twice issued bonds on behalf of a public community college for housing purposes.
+Public community and technical colleges in the State are also eligible for assistance, but only in financing of child-care and parking facilities.
+In addition, pursuant to special legislation, the Authority has twice issued bonds on behalf of a public community college to finance student housing facilities.

-The Authority may issue bonds for a broad range of projects, including facilities for housing, academic and administrative purposes, parking, student centers and other buildings and equipment to be used for instruction, research or operations.
+The Authority may issue bonds for a broad range of projects, including facilities for housing, academic and administrative purposes, parking, student centers and other buildings and equipment to be used for instruction, research, or operations.
 The Authority is also authorized to issue revenue bonds for the purpose of refunding bonds of the Authority and other debt.